2SCloud/2scloud-dns/README.md

 </p>

-`2scloud-dns` is a Rust application for managing and querying DNS servers.
+`scloud-dns` is a Rust application for managing and querying DNS servers.
 It allows you to build and send DNS queries, analyze responses, and view DNS records conveniently.

 ## Features